What is HVAC Monitoring?

 Why it Matters

 HVAC is a major contributor to the maintenance and energy-related operating expenses of a property.
-Without HVAC monitoring, issues with systems may go undetected for weeks.
+Without HVAC monitoring software, issues with systems may go undetected for weeks.
 In addition to operating expenses, HVAC problems are a leading cause of tenant complaints.

 By installing a building monitoring system that covers the HVAC systems, including chillers, exhaust fans, motors, etc. issues can be detected and corrected in real time.
 In addition, consumption profiles can be analyzed by machine learning algorithms to predict when issues are going to occur so operators can make minor adjustments instead of major repairs.